namenroodles04/ZENITH_Worldbuilding/ZENITH Android Virus Stages.md

 ### Stage 3 ###
 - March 2nd, 2306 is the first instance of an Android documented at stage 3.
 - Unlike stages 1 or 2, Androids in stage 3 of the infection begin reverting to their pre-viral state: They attempt to hide their face to obscure devil tears.
 Some Androids begin to move in a more natural way--although some Androids are better at this than others.
-In summary, Androids attempt to present as human in an effort to better infiltrate human settlements.
+In summary, Androids attempt to present as human to better infiltrate human settlements.
 - Androids have re-evolved the capability of verbal speech.
 Or rather, they have elected to communicate out loud again (some theorize that they had previously communicated via telepathy/connection to a hivemind).
 This is also in an effort to appear more human.
 - It should be noted that series 2 androids are predisposed to evolving directly to stage 3.
 Due to their already realistic human appearance and behavior, a lot of series 2 androids (if they succumb to the virus) jump directly to stage 3, making it hard to tell if/when they actually become infected.
 The only visible side effect, in this case, would be the devil tears since that is the only persisting symptom.
 - Because series 2 Androids move directly to stage 3 upon being infected, it is unclear whether or not March 2nd was the first actual instance of stage 3.
 While it is theoretically possible that stage 3 of the ZENITH virus could have existed prior to this date (if, for some instance, some series 2 Androids were infected before this time), this is the first recorded instance of the stage developing.